 In 2009, Parliament approved the commencement of preparatory activities for the construction of new units at Paks.
 A recent increase in demand has spurred the search for uranium in southwest Hungary.
 In June 2014, Parliament approved a EUR 10bn (USD 12.5bn) loan agreement with Rosatom to finance the construction of two blocks at the Paks Nuclear Power Plant, as the country targets a 90% carbon neutral power generation by 2030 and climate neutrality by 2050.

 Electricity production has been rising by 3%/year on average and accounted for 34 TWh in 2019, with 48% coming from nuclear power production.
-In addition, the share of gas was 23% in 2018.
-Renewable energies like solar, wind and biomass account for about 12% of the power mix (2019).
+In addition, the share of gas was 25% in 2019.
+Renewable energies like solar, wind and biomass account for about 13% of the power mix (2019).
 The share of carbon free electricity increased from 51% in 2010 to 62% in 2019.

 Last update: 03 2021